 rEASYze basic image editor

 After downloading the software from the official website, the user must extract rEASYze from the ZIP file.
-Once unzipped, open the file using the Run as Administrator option for best performance.
+Once unzipped, open the file using the Run as Administrator option for the best performance.
 We tried opening the file the regular way, but instead of launching, errors came on the screen.

 Now, once the program is up and running, we recommend taking a look at the two options available – Easy Mode and Pro Mode.
 Easy Mode gives limited options that are not ideal for basic image editors.
 It delivers the option to drag and drop images along with the regular way of doing things.